dupe-codes/PersonalKnowledgeBase/PKB_Plans.md

 - Automate updating of todo list and conversion of markdown to HTML
 - Transfer over Evernote notes

+## Quick Note Functionality
+- Create a simple app that saves quick notes into the PKB
+- Request sent to server which contains note contents
+- Server forms markdown note and adds it to the repo
+- Automatically pushs to github
+- Incorporate categories to save notes in specific directories

 ## Fun Subplans
 - Write a live-streaming twitter feed script